mqtt-tools/mqttwarn/docs/notifier-catalog.md

 ### `icinga2`

-This service is for the REST API in [Icinga2](https://www.icinga.org/products/icinga-2/).
-Icinga2 is an open source monitoring solution.

-Using this service JSON payloads can be sent to your Icinga2 server to indicate host/service states or passive check updates.
+This service is for the REST API in [Icinga2].
+Icinga2 is an open source monitoring system.
+Using this service, JSON payloads can be sent to your Icinga2 server to indicate host/service states or passive check updates.

-By default the service will POST a `process-check-result` to your Icinga2 server with the following payload;
+By default, the service will POST a `process-check-result` to your Icinga2 server with the following payload.
 ```
 payload  = {
     'service'       : 'host-name!service-name',